This post may contain affiliate links. Please read our disclosure policy.

 Here’s a picture I shot of the leftovers the next day, which obviously are not as photogenic as they were the night before…

-To shave a few calories and points from my slow cooker broccoli corn casserole and make it a bit more Weight Watchers friendly, I increased the amount of broccoli by ½ cup and decreased the french fried onions by the same amount.
+To shave a few calories and points from my slow cooker casserole and make it a bit more Weight Watchers friendly, I increased the amount of broccoli by 1/2 cup and decreased the french fried onions by the same amount.

-According to my calculations, each serving has 124 calories and:
+According to my calculations, each serving has about 124 calories.

 5 SmartPoints (Green plan)